demigod97/hhpolicy-ai/docs/prd/epic-1-core-application-administrator-experience.md

 **Story 1.2: Initial Database Schema & Role Setup**
 * **As a** Super-Admin,
-* **I want** the initial database schema with support for user roles,
+* **I want** the initial database schema with support for user roles and global source access,
-* **so that** I can create and manage the first Administrator accounts.
+* **so that** I can create and manage user accounts with appropriate role-based permissions.

     **Acceptance Criteria:**
-    1. A database migration script updates the schema to include tables for `user_roles` and `policy_documents` (renamed from `notebooks`).
+    1. A database migration script updates the schema to include tables for `user_roles` and `policy_documents` (renamed from `notebooks`) with global visibility scope.
+    2. The three-tier role system is implemented: Board (sees all sources), Executive (sees executive and administrator sources), Administrator (sees administrator sources only).
-    2. A mechanism exists (e.g., a script or manual Supabase command) to assign a new user the 'Administrator' role.
+    3. A mechanism exists (e.g., a script or manual Supabase command) to assign users to Board, Executive, or Administrator roles.
-    3. The RLS policy for `policy_documents` is updated to ensure users can only see documents they own for now.
+    4. The RLS policy for sources is updated to support global access with role-based filtering at the database level.

 ---